 As someone who has built a brand online that generates a good amount of organic traffic every day, I’ve been receiving a lot of inquiries from companies all over after I began consulting.
 Your X Factor can lead to many unforeseen opportunities!
 Stick with it!

-#5 Financial Move: Keep you and your family safe
+#5 Financial Move: Keep yourself and your family safe

 I don’t care if you are worth $5 million liquid.
 Some random illness could wipe you out if you don’t have the appropriate health care.
 In addition to having the appropriate health insurance, please make sure your housing insurance, car insurance, and personal property insurance coverage are correct.